What is Stamp Duty Land Tax (SDLT)?

-You’ll have to pay stamp duty within 14 days of completing your purchase.
+If you’re planning on completing on a sale over the value of £500,000 between now and 31 March 2021, you must pay stamp duty within 14 days of completing your purchase.
 If you have a solicitor, agent or conveyancer, they’ll typically file the return on your behalf.
 Late or non-payment may incur penalties and interest on the tax.

 If you’re looking to apply for a mortgage for a home purchase, you may want to check your Equifax Credit Report & Score.
 Free for the first 30 days then £7.95 monthly, it provides you access to your borrowing history and gives you an indication of how creditworthy a lender may find you.